Standard Norm Varieties for Milnor Symbols mod p: When

 It has quadratic norm

-Therefore our projectivized $X(a_{1},...,a_{n+2})= Z(N-a_{n+2}t_{2^{n+1}+1}^{2})$ is birationally isomorphic to $Z(\varphi_{n+1} \perp \langle-a_{n+2}\rangle) = Z(\psi_{n+2}) \hookrightarrow \mathbb{P}^{2^{n+1}}_{k}$ as wanted. \end{proof}
+Therefore our projectivized $X(a_1,..., a_{n+2}) = Z(N - a_{n+2}t_{2^{n+1} + 1}^2)$ is birationally isomorphic to $Z(\varphi_{n+1} \perp \langle -a_{n+2} \rangle) = Z(\psi_{n+2}) \subset \mathbb{P}^{2^{n+1}}_k$ as wanted. \end{proof}

-Next, we show that interchanging $a_{i}$ and $a_{j}$ or multiplying $a_{i}$ by any nonzero $N_{k(\sqrt{a_{j}})/k}(u)$ in the symbol $\{a_{1},...,a_{n}\}$ does not change its $p$-generic splitting variety.
-For this, we need two more lemmas about Pfister neighbors, the first one we will use toward our problem and the second one we will use toward our example \ref{p=2example}.
+Next, we show that interchanging $a_i$ and $a_j$ or multiplying $a_i$ by any nonzero norm $N_{k(\sqrt{a_j})/k}(u)$ in the symbol $\{a_1,..., a_n\}$ does not change its standard norm variety.
+For this, we need two more lemmas about Pfister neighbors, the first one we will use toward our corollary \ref{p=2corollary} and the second one we will use toward our example \ref{p=2example}.